Undertale Soundtrack: Reception

 Undertales soundtrack has been well received by critics as part of the success of the game, in particular for its use of various leitmotifs for the various characters used throughout various tracks.
-In particular, "Hopes and Dreams", the boss theme when fighting Asriel in the pacifist playthrough, a run-through where the player avoids killing any monster, brings back most of the main character themes, and is "a perfect way to cap off your journey", according to USgamer's Nadia Oxford.
+In particular, "Hopes and Dreams", the boss theme when fighting Asriel Dreemurr in the pacifist playthrough, a run-through where the player avoids killing any monster, brings back most of the main character themes, and is "a perfect way to cap off your journey", according to USgamer's Nadia Oxford.
 Oxford notes this track in particular demonstrates Fox's ability at "turning old songs into completely new experiences", used throughout the game's soundtrack.
 Tyler Hicks of GameSpot compared the music to "bit-based melodies".

 The Undertale soundtrack had frequently been covered by various styles and groups.
 As part of the fifth anniversary of the game, Fox streamed footage with permission of a 2019 concert of the Undertale songs performed by Music Engine, an orchestra group in Japan, with support of Fangamer and 8–4.
+The soundtrack has been hailed as one of the best video game soundtracks ever made.
+(Note: Attributed to multiple sources:)

-The track "Megalovania" has seen extensive use in Internet memes and was already popular among the Homestuck fandom, as another version of the song was associated with the characters Vriska Serket, Jack Noir, and Aradia Megido.
-In January 2022, the song was played in a circus performance happening during a weekly public audience with Pope Francis.
+The track "Megalovania" has become one of the most popular video game songs.
+It has seen extensive use in Internet memes and was already popular among the Homestuck fandom, as another version of the song was associated with the characters Vriska Serket, Jack Noir, and Aradia Megido.
+In January 2022, the song was played in a circus performance during a weekly public audience with Pope Francis.